 There are over 13,000 rolls of Austrian military records on microfilm available through the Family History Library in Salt Lake City.
 We've compiled a list of film rolls for Austrian military units which were garrisoned in Bohemia, Moravia, or Silesia.
 These are arranged by location.

-For in-depth information about the Austrian military, visit the following site:
+For in-depth information about additional Austrian military records, visit our sister site: